1. How and when do I get a bill?

 10. I am using Nelnet to pay my student bill monthly but have received a bill from Wooster with a balance due.

 It might be necessary to review your actual charges and compare that total amount to your planned, budgeted amount with Nelnet.
 It’s possible you may have underestimated the amount needed to cover the total amount of your bill.
 Nelnet will create your payment plan solely based on information provided by you; they do not have access to your billing information and the College does not adjust a payment plan based on miscellaneous or additional charges.
 However, if upon review you find that your budget amount needs to be adjusted, you can log-in to your Nelnet account and make an adjustment.
 Nelnet will then inform the College of any changes you have made to your budget plan, which will be reflected on your billing statement and the web.
 Alternatively, you may pay any miscellaneous charges that are not included in your Nelnet budget directly to the College.
 These should be paid by the statement due date.

-While there are two ATMs on campus and many banks nearby, a student may cash a personal check on campus, in the Business Office, with proper identification.
+While there is an ATM on campus and many banks nearby, a student may cash a personal check on campus, in the Business Office, with proper identification.
 There is a limit of $50.00 per check, per student, per day.

 All returned checks will be automatically resubmitted to the bank for a second attempt at processing unless the check has been stamped – “DO NOT DEPOSIT AGAIN.”.
 If the check still fails to clear, a $25 fee is charged to the student’s account.
 After two (2) NSF checks, you or your parent will be required to make subsequent payments with cash, cashier’s check, or money order.
 Also, check-cashing privileges will be revoked.

 13. Why do I have a Financial Hold on my account?